 Story Update: Robbins was sentenced to 5 years of probation, and ordered to not contact the plastic surgeon for 10 years, on the condition that he complete substance abuse and domestic violence treatment.
 The judge warned Robbins he could go to prison if he violated his probation, and actually suggested, “Don’t be a blockhead.”

-But Robbins made another appearance in True in late 2015, again in trouble with the law, including violating his probation.
+But Robbins made another appearance in True, again in trouble with the law, including violating his probation.
 Sure enough, he was sentenced to prison.
 So much for not being a blockhead.
 See “What a Blockhead” in Volume 22.

-This story is in True’s book collection, Volume 19.
+This story is in True’s book collections, in Volume 19.